microsoft/STL/README.md

 * A good title is helpful.
 We prefer "`<header_name>`: Short description of your issue".
 You don't usually need to mention `std::` or C++.
 For example, "`<type_traits>`: `is_cute` should be true for `enum class FluffyKittens`".

-It's okay if you report an apparent STL bug that turns out to be a compiler bug, or surprising-yet-Standard behavior.
+It's okay if you report an apparent STL bug that turns out to be a compiler bug or surprising-yet-Standard behavior.
 Just try to follow these rules, so we can spend more time fixing bugs and implementing features.

 # How To Build With The Visual Studio IDE